thuanvu301103/CO4031_Data_Warehouse_and_Data_Support_System_Assignment_Weather_Warehouse/README.md

 The Schema for Data Warehouse is the same as this: ![ERD](asset/image/ERD.png)

 ## Design Staging Area
-- Staging Area will store raw data from many different sources (weather API, IoT, satellite sensor) before entering Data Warehouse.
+- Staging Area will store raw data from many different sources (weather API, IoT, satellite sensor) and cleaned data before entering Data Warehouse.
-- Select Database for Staging Area
+- Type of Tables in Staging Area:
-	- Use `PostgreSQL`
+	- Raw data table: store un-processed data from Data Source
 		- The data will be saved in the form of `JSONB` for flexibility.
 		- There is an additional `Processed` column to mark the processed data or not.
+	- Cleaned data table: store processed data, the data is ready to be imported into Data Warehouse

 ### Create tables in Staging area
-- Run [SQL queries](SQL/pgadmin_query/create_DW_staging_area.sql) in `pgAdmin`'s `Query Tool` to create Raw Staging Tables:
-	- Save all JSON data for flexibility when processing later.
-	- `Processed` column is used to determine whether the data has been loaded into Data Warehouse or not.
-- Run [SQL queries](SQL/pgadmin_query/create_DW_staging_area.sql) in `pgAdmin`'s `Query Tool` to create Cleaned Staging Tables
+Run [SQL queries](SQL/pgadmin_query/create_DW_staging_area.sql) in `pgAdmin`'s `Query Tool` to create Raw data Staging Tables and Cleaned data Staging Tables

 ### Create summarized data tables